ChrSchu90/PlatformIo.TCapChamp/README.md

 ### Temperature
 If you already use a external temperature sensor, you should use it as input temperature for the controller.
-In case you don't have an external sensor you should connect a fallback resistor to simulate e.g. 10°C.
+In case you don't have an external sensor, you should connect a fallback resistor to simulate e.g. 10°C.

 > [!TIP]
-> Alternatively you can also connect the temperature to the outdoor device instead of the indoor device.
+> Alternatively, you can also connect the temperature to the outdoor device instead of the indoor device.
 > Make sure to check the manual for the correct wiring!

 > [!NOTE]
-> You need to to change the setting of the T-Cap to use the alternative outdoor sensor,
+> You need to change the setting of the T-Cap to use the alternative outdoor sensor,
-> otherwise the temperature of the outdoor unit will be used.
+> otherwise, the temperature of the outdoor unit will be used.

 > [!IMPORTANT]
 > If there is no temperature sensor available for more than 5s the Device will notice it and log an error.
-> Therefore it is required to add an fallback resistor sensor if there is no real sensor connected to the controller.
+> Therefore, it is required to add a fallback resistor sensor if there is no real sensor connected to the controller.
 > This is the reason why the fallback 4CH Relay Module is highly recommended, that will connect the input
 > sensor to the T-Cap while the controller is turned off or during boot until it is ready!